 Some deer will drop both antlers, if undisturbed, almost on top of each other each year.
 However, some bucks will drop their racks anywhere from a hundred to four hundred yards apart from each other.

 The process of deer antler growth as well as the shedding process is truly an amazing occurrence.
-So, next time you come across a deer antler in the woods, remember, it went through a lot just to be there!
+So, next time you come across a mule deer, whitetail or other type of deer antler in the woods, remember, it went through a lot just to be there!